 - 3. The Friends welcomes volunteers regardless of their age, disability, gender including reassignment, race, religion or belief, or sexual orientation.
 Main volunteering activities are listed on our website.
-Other opportunities to volunteer are included in the Newsletter or Bulletin which are sent to members. - 4.
-All volunteers must be members of the Friends of Richmond Park.
-New volunteers must complete the Volunteer application form which includes potential volunteers specifying their area of interest.
-Volunteer activities are restricted to activities that do not require DBS checks so volunteers are not subject to DBS checks. - 5.
+Other opportunities to volunteer are included in Park Life, the Friends magazine, or the Bulletin which are sent to members. - 4.
+All new volunteers must be members of the Friends of Richmond Park and must continue to be members while volunteering.
+New volunteers must complete the Volunteer application form which includes potential volunteers specifying their area of interest. - Volunteer activities are restricted such that no volunteer has unsupervised access to children or vulnerable adults.
+The Friends will risk assess all volunteer roles and decide whether any Disclosure and Barring Service (DBS) criminal record checks (and, if so, at what level) are appropriate.
+The final decision as to whether a role should be subject to a DBS check will be made by the Friends' Nominated Safeguarding Person, and, if the Nominated Safeguarding Person so determines, the volunteer will be asked to apply for the relevant check and to register with the DBS update service.
+Currently the Friends requires DBS checks for all roles within the Discoverers programme for families as this is the only role where our volunteers are eligible for a criminal record check and it is considered both proportionate and in the interests of the Charity, volunteers and families to do so. - 6.
 The final decision regarding the recruitment of an individual for volunteering will be made by the team leader responsible for that activity.
 Where applicants are not able to be placed into their preferred role, they will be given feedback and the opportunity to discuss other roles.